exercism/r/README.md

 - `<exercise-name>.R` usually contains an empty function declaration, as a starting point for the required solution.
 - `example.R` is the source code of the sample solution.
 - `test_<exercise-name>.R` is the [test suite](#test-suite).
 - `HINTS.md` is an optional file containing instructions and/or hints.
-It is used together with the respective `description.md` for the exercise from [x-common](https://github.com/exercism/x-common) to build the `README.md` file.
+It is used together with the respective `description.md` for the exercise from [problem-specifications](https://github.com/exercism/problem-specifications) to build the `README.md` file.

 ### Writing an issue
-To report a bug you should [create an issue](https://help.github.com/articles/creating-an-issue/) [here](https://github.com/exercism/xr/issues).
+To report a bug you should [create an issue](https://help.github.com/articles/creating-an-issue/) [here](https://github.com/exercism/r/issues).

 ### Writing a pull request
-To fix a bug you should [create a pull request from a fork](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) [here](https://github.com/exercism/xr/pulls).
-See also [here](https://github.com/exercism/docs/blob/master/contributing-to-language-tracks/README.md#git-basics) for more information.
+To fix a bug you should [create a pull request from a fork](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) from [here](https://github.com/exercism/r/pulls).
+See also [our Git Basics information](https://github.com/exercism/docs/blob/master/contributing/git-basics.md).

 ### Development dependencies
 You'll need to have a recent version of [R](https://cran.r-project.org/) installed on your system, as well as the `testthat` package (run `install.packages('testthat')` from the R console to install) in order to run tests.